-Each phase of drilling continues to build our understanding of the Mulga Tank Complex.
-The Company looks forward to regularly updating shareholders on further assay results from the Phase 3 RC drilling program as they become available, along with the progress of the first regional drill holes into the interpreted komatiite channels, being completed over the next couple of weeks.
+Each phase of drilling and batch of geochemical assay results continues to build our understanding of the Mulga Tank Complex and the extensive disseminated sulphide mineralisation observed.
+The Company looks forward to regularly updating shareholders on further assay results from the Phase 3 RC drilling program as they become available, along with the progress of the first regional drill holes into the interpreted komatiite channels, that should be complete in the coming week.

-For further information please contact:
+For further information please contact: Dr Caedmon Marriott

-Dr Caedmon Marriott Managing Director Tel: +61 475 116 798 Email: contact@westernmines.com.au
+Managing Director Tel: +61 475 116 798

+Email: contact@westernmines.com.au